 Background: A formal curriculum on conflict of interest aims to teach medical students how to prevent marketing activities from inappropriately influencing their treatment decisions.

 3=COI curriculum/education is required for medical students.
-The medical school’s curriculum materials that are submitted must reflect and cover most of the curricular content and objectives in the AMSA standards for a “model curriculum.”
+The medical school’s curriculum must reflect two core competencies:

 2=COI curriculum/education is required for medical students but it is more limited.